 I remember being motivated to discipline my children because they embarrassed me rather than for the purpose of developing their character.
 I’ve also complimented someone to endear them to me rather than for their edification.

 Maybe you’ve bought a gift for someone to distract them from some stupid thing you did rather than to honor them and bring them joy.
 Maybe you cleaned something or did some other task out of spite rather than because you know it will make your spouse happy.

 Motives are all too often selfish.
 If we fail to recognize this and purpose to let our motives be shaped by God, relationships will continue to be mostly frustrating and often drama filled.
-And while some self-serving motives may not seem like bad things, we must ask ourselves if they are God-serving.
+While some self-serving motives may not seem like bad things, we must ask ourselves if they are God-serving.

 Are you always aware of your motives?
 When you think about why you do something, do you honestly admit it?
 Or do you create a veil over them, fooling others and even yourself?
 Maybe you know your motives but try to justify them, making them seem like the right reason for doing whatever you want.

 Reflecting like this can help create awareness of your motives.
 So, too, can verses like the following:

 “We justify our actions by appearances.
 God examines our motives.”
 (Proverbs 21:2)

 “Mixed motives twist life into tangles; pure motives take you straight down the road.”
 (Proverbs 21:8)

 Motives that are self-serving but that we try to paint as selfless and helpful to others take us down a circuitous route that eventually leads to knots and tangles (i.e., drama) in our lives.
 Conversely, living with pure motives, keeps our paths clear of brambles and snarls.

 The practice of scripture-based reflection purifies our motives.
 Through prayer, we can identify wrong motives and step into the process of allowing God to change them.